 An additional key area is marine archaeology and preserving Ireland's maritime heritage and preserving the use of the Harbour and its bathymetry over time.
 Kinsale and its Harbour was the pivotal harbour on the south coast of Ireland from 1600-1850 when the small classic sailing ships found refuge and provisions in Kinsale.
-Hence the construction of Charles Fort, James Fort and the Blockhouse and the UK Naval ship building operation at Castlepark near the current marina.
+Hence the construction of Charles Fort, James

+Fort and the Blockhouse and the UK Naval ship building operation at Castlepark near the current marina.

-- During this time there were battles and many ships broke their moorings and sank in Kinsale harbour and over the years the harbour became more silted protecting the wrecks of these classic ships. - The location of the 23 hectares proposed for the aquaculture project is in the centre of the middle harbour between Charles Fort and the Blockhouse and directly off James Fort and the Blockhouse and directly off James Fort marine archaeological remains underwater protected in the seabed and therefore we request that a Marine Archaeological Assessment be conducted by the Department to assess the risk of damage to our marine heritage. - The proposed commercial dredging as the method of harvesting is likely to impact on any marine archaeological remains as well as changing the neutron and patterns of the Harbour.
+- During this time there were battles and many ships broke their moorings and sank in Kinsale harbour and over the years the harbour became more silted protecting the wrecks of these classic ships. - The location of the 23 hectares proposed for the aquaculture project is in the centre of the Middle harbour between Charles Fort and the Blockhouse and directly off James Fort where some seabed has silted up already to create a bar.
+It is highly likely that there are marine archaeological remains underwater protected in the seabed and therefore we request that a Marine Archaeological Assessment be conducted by the Department to assess the risk of damage to our marine heritage. - The proposed commercial dredging as the method of harvesting is likely to impact on any marine archaeological remains as well as changing the natural silting patterns of the Harbour.
 Effectively the mussels are seeded on the sea bottom then dredged by the applicant to dig the animals out of the substrate. - Dredging of the seabed just outside of the shipping channel will cause sedimentation and silting up or narrowing of the main channel over time or at worst case silting up on a flood tide of the inner harbour and its marinas for fishing, sailing and customs & excise boats.